The CMMC Timeline for Meeting Requirements and Roadmap for RFPs

 #5.
 Acquire a cybersecurity maturity certification based on an audit

-Obtaining your certification won’t be possible until enough assessors become available.
-The first round of assessors are still in training, and will likely start assessing major DoD suppliers by the end of the year.
-However, you can still ensure you’re ready when the time comes by scheduling a practice assessment with a professional consulting firm.
+Obtaining your certification won’t be possible until an assessment.
+The first round of assessors began assessing major DoD suppliers in late 2020.
+You can still ensure you’re ready when your time comes by scheduling a practice assessment with a professional consulting firm.

 Charles IT helps defense contractors prepare for their upcoming CMMC audits with expert guidance and a comprehensive range of security services.
 Call us today to schedule your gap assessment.